Philippine epic poetry: Characteristics of the Hero

-Philippine epic heroes are also described as having loud voices which make men tremble.
-Lumalindaw was said to have a voice so strong that when he shouts at a crow, it falls in front of him; when he shouts at a coconut tree, the coconuts fall.
-They also stand out as acknowledged leaders in their respective communities, such as Tuwaang, or Bantugan, who while not the king of his realm, is described as having no rival among the lords of the kingdom.

 Supernatural powers

 One of the most distinctive characteristics of Philippine epic heroes is their possession of supernatural powers, or magic animals and/or objects.
 The Ifugao hero, Aliguyon, is a notable exception to this rule, being the only one with no extraordinary power beyond his natural prowess.

 The range of the hero's supernatural prowess ranges from the mild to the extraordinary.
 Except for their endurance, the heroes in the Ifugao hudhud are down-to-earth and benign in comparison to other heroes.
 In contrast, heroes in Central and South Philippine epics cannot continue without mana, or some supernatural being aiding them, or without the magical properties of the tools that they use.